aleqkzander/CatchMeIfYouCan/README.md

 It's a fast-paced, adrenaline-pumping experience perfect for entertaining party sessions.

 # Networking system
-The system is built on Unity's Netcode for GameObjects.
+The system is built on Mirror Networking.
 Players have authority over managing their movement and animation.
 The server is responsible for overseeing and managing the overall player state.

 # Requirements